falkaer/the-guide/m4_real_time_systems/s2_architecture_and_design.md

 move the potential branches outside of loops and reduce potential branching for better performance.
 Doing this is helped along by using data-oriented design, which was in turn helped along by encapsulation through components.

-Entity component systems, is a system, most often used in games programming, wherein relevant data is composited to do what seems to be a more flexible version of the classic first pass encapsulated data-oriented design.
+[Entity component systems][2], are a type of system, most often used in games programming, wherein relevant data is composited to do what seems to be a more flexible version of the classic first pass encapsulated data-oriented design.
 In general it is something you most likely use a library to implement, like [Legion][3].
 Alternatively, here's a blog post about building [your own ECS][4].

 ## An Example Architecture
 Let's take a look at an example architecture.
 This is an abstracted view of what a UI-based application, hooked up to a machine learning library, using a GPU backend, with a multithreaded data loader might look like.

 <figure markdown>
 ![Image](../figures/example_architecture.png){ width="800" }